unrolled/render/README.md

 {{ end }}
 ~~~

-By default, the template is not required to define all blocks referenced in the
+By default, the template is not required to define all partials referenced in the
 layout.
 If you want an error to be returned when a template does not define a
-block, set `Options.RequireBlocks = true`.
+partial, set `Options.RequirePartials = true`.

 ### Character Encodings
 Render will automatically set the proper Content-Type header based on which function you call.
 See below for an example of what the default settings would output (note that UTF-8 is the default, and binary data does not output the charset):